-In a smaller real estate market such as Madison, WI, or Dubuque, IA, or cities with plenty of vacancies, a REALTOR® may still work with renters and landlords but will do so for smaller commissions.
+In a smaller real estate market such as Madison, WI, or Dubuque, IA, or cities with plenty of vacancies, a Realtor may still work with renters and landlords but will do so for smaller commissions.
 While most real estate agents don't expect to make a living by facilitating the listing and renting process for rental properties, they may take the job to build personal connections.
-When a renter is ready to buy, the REALTOR® is the first one they think of to help them with the process.
-However, some markets are quite profitable for REALTORS®.
-For example, in San Franciso, one of the most expensive cities in the U.S. for housing, a REALTOR® can make $20,000 by leasing a single luxury unit depending on the deal.
+When a renter is ready to buy, the R is the first one they think of to help them with the process.
+However, some markets are quite profitable for R. For example, in San Francisco, one of the most expensive cities in the U.S. for housing, a Realtor can make $20,000 by leasing a single luxury unit depending on the deal.

-Who pays a REALTOR® fee usually depends on which party hired the REALTOR® and what the contract states regarding the fees.
+Who pays a R fee usually depends on which party hired the R and what the contract states regarding the fees.
 If a landlord or property management company hires the agent, more than likely, they will pay the entire fee.
 However, in some cases, they stipulate that the fee and split it 50/50 between the renter and the landlord.

 Real estate commissions are almost always negotiable.
 Agents who work on rental contracts typically charge a commission acceptable in their local market.
-There is no one standard for REALTOR® commissions on rental property.
+There is no one standard for Realtors commissions on rental property.

-Here are three commonly used practices to determine how much a REALTOR® charges renters to find an apartment to rent.
+Here are three commonly used practices to determine how much a Realtors charges renters to find an apartment to rent.

 1. Lease percentage